 Don’t believe everything you hear.
-As a resin flooring installer, I have over 10 years experience in a huge variety of concrete paints, sealers, resins, cements, resurfacing systems, etc. Polyurea, Polyaspartic technology is very much a part of my company today, and in source these materials from several different suppliers.
+As a resin flooring installer, I have over 15 years experience in a huge variety of concrete paints, sealers, resins, cements and resurfacing systems.
+Polyurea and Polyaspartic technology is very much a part of my company today and I source these materials from several different suppliers.

 – Do you install (Polyurea, Polyaspartic, or Polycuramine), because we don’t want any other product on our floor!

 – What’s the real story about Polyurea, Polyaspartic, or Polycuramine because it sounds too good to be true!